OctopusDeploy/docs/src/pages/docs/releases/issue-tracking/jira.md

 ### Check the entire package ID {#troubleshooting-check-the-entire-package-id}

-If you find your work items or other build information aren't showing up in your releases, make sure your package ID as shown in the release is the exact same as it is found in the **{{Library,Build Information}}** section.
+If you find your work items or other build information aren't showing up in your releases, make sure your package ID as shown in the release is the exact same as it is found in the **Library ➜ Build Information** section.
 Some package ID values, particularly those found in external feeds must include the repository.
 For example, if you were pushing build information for the docker image `octopusdeploy/worker-tools`, the value for the package ID needs to include the repository name of `octopusdeploy/` as well as the name of the docker image, not just `worker-tools`.

  ## Learn more